girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 The `calculateNetIncome` function above accepts a slice of `Income` interfaces as argument.
 It calculates the total income by iterating over the slice and calling `calculate()` method on each of its items.
 It also displays the income source by calling `source()` method.
 Depending on the concrete type of the `Income` interface, different `calculate()` and `source()` methods will be called.
 Thus we have achieved polymorphism in the `calculateNetIncome` function.

-So now ,the only part remaining in the program is the main function.
+So now ,the only part remaining in the program is the main function:-

 ```go
 func main() {